turekjesse/wack-a-moji-game/proposal.md

 The user has 30 seconds to whack as many emojis as they can before the round ends.

-Each round ends when the ball touches the ground.

 ## Wire Frames

 PLease find wireframes in the wireframe directory: https://github.com/turekjesse/wack-a-moji-game/tree/main/wireframes